 - Add the chopped tomatoes, ginger garlic paste and cook till tomatoes turn mushy.

-- Then add Coriander powder, chilli powder and cook for 2-3 minutes.
+- Then add coriander powder, chilli powder and cook for 2-3 minutes.

 - Now add mutton, mix well,if needed add water, close the lid of the cooker and pressure cook till mutton is done.